 The defendants may not want to settle, or both sides may fail to reach an agreeable amount of compensation.
-If this is the case, your lawyer will take your case to trial to present evidence to a judge and jury.
-During a trial, the jury will decide if malpractice occurred and if it did, they’ll help decide what you’re owed in economic and non-economic damages.
+Your lawyer will take your case to trial to present evidence to a judge and jury if this is the case.
+During a trial, the jury will decide if malpractice occurred and if it did, they’ll determine what the defendants owe you in economic and non-economic damages.

 Filing a Discrimination Claim in Arkansas

-The Arkansas Civil Rights Act of 1993 protects people with disabilities from discrimination and ensures access to accommodations in public and education, to fair housing, and other rights.
-If your child experiences discrimination, is not given the right accommodations at school or is denied access to public spaces, you may need to file a complaint.
+The Arkansas Civil Rights Act of 1993 protects people with disabilities from discrimination and ensures access to accommodations in public and education, fair housing, and other rights.
+If your child experiences discrimination, is not given suitable accommodations at school or is denied access to public spaces, you may need to file a complaint.

 Your lawyer can help you with this process, but it begins with filing a complaint with the appropriate government agency.
 For instance, if the situation occurs at school, you’ll contact Arkansas’s Division of Elementary and Secondary Education.
 They will walk you through the process of investigating the incident and trying to resolve it.

 If you are not satisfied with the results of the complaint you file, you may feel it is necessary to file a lawsuit.
-This process will be similar to that for a medical malpractice case, beginning with filing a complaint, waiting for the response, attempting to negotiate, and going to court if necessary for a resolution.
+This process will be similar to that of a medical malpractice case, beginning with filing a complaint, waiting for a response, attempting to negotiate, and going to court if necessary for a resolution.

 How to Find an Arkansas Lawyer to Help File a Lawsuit

-Look for a lawyer or law firm that specializes in the kind of legal action you need to take.
-You will need a lawyer who takes on medical malpractice cases only, and if possible, someone who handles matters related to disabled children.
+Look for a lawyer or law firm specializing in the kind of legal action you need to take.
+You will need a lawyer who takes on medical malpractice cases only and, if possible, someone who handles matters related to disabled children.
 An Arkansas cerebral palsy lawyer will have the experience and knowledge necessary to help you make your case.

 As you search for the right lawyer for your family, be sure to ask questions, request references, and get proof that they have fought for and won for similar families.
 Don’t settle for a lawyer who takes on all kinds of cases or has limited experience working with disabled children.

-The time you take now in choosing the right lawyer and taking legal action will pay off for your child.
+The time you take now to choose the right lawyer and take legal action will pay off for your child.
 The lawsuit filing process can be intimidating, complicated, and confusing, but the result means justice and compensation that will help you provide your child with the best care.